philosowaffle/xml-bible/README.md

 # xml-bible

 The xml-bible is adapted from the [WEB Bible](http://ebible.org/web/) which is a [Public Domain](http://ebible.org/web/copyright.htm) Bible translation.
-I modified thier [USFX Format](http://ebible.org/eng-web/eng-web_usfx.zip) for easier parsing.
+I modified their [USFX Format](http://ebible.org/eng-web/eng-web_usfx.zip) for easier parsing.

 ## Parsing with XPath